 Free* universal screening tools:

-*Note that some of the options on the list of free screening tools above offer a paid version that offers report features, but you can access the tools at no cost.
+*Note that some options on the list of free screening tools above offer a paid version with report features, but you can access the tools at no cost.

-Here's a great chart from RTISuccess.org that can give you more information on the reliability, validity, and administration format for these tools.
+Here’s a great chart from RTISuccess.org that can give you more information on these tools’ reliability, validity, and administration format.

 Computerized universal screening vs. traditional paper-pencil screeners

-More and more universal screening tools are transitioning from paper-pencil or teacher-administered toward computer-based screening.
+More and more universal screening tools are transitioning from paper-pencil or teacher-administered to computer-based screening.
 There are advantages and disadvantages to each of these formats.

 Many of these assessments are also adapted so that students get more challenging questions if their performance warrants it, and they get easier questions if they are struggling.
 This can provide more diagnostic data than is typically available via a screening tool.

-One concern with this is the narrow sample sizes that are being used to norm the data.
+The narrow sample size used to norm the data raises concerns.
 In other words, they are taking the scores of a small population and applying that pattern to the scores your students achieve to indicate whether your students are below, at, or above level.

-Another issue is access to technology and the current research indicating that reading on a screen is very different than reading from paper.
+Another issue is access to technology, and the current research indicates that reading on a screen is very different than reading on paper.
 This means that universal screening via computer can produce different outcomes for students than if they had completed paper-based testing.

-Finally, there are benefits to being able to look at the specific errors your students are making on screeners.
-I'll discuss this further in an upcoming post.
+Finally, there are benefits to looking at the specific errors your students are making on screeners.
+I’ll discuss this further in an upcoming post.

 The reality of universal screening data – the elephant in the room

-The reality of universal screening is you will get false positives and false negatives.
-In other words, you will likely have kids that end up flagged as below level, when in fact they are most definitely not.
+The reality of universal screening is that you will get false positives and negatives.
+In other words, you will likely have kids that end up flagged as below-level when in fact, they are most definitely not.

-Similarly, you may also have students who appear to do well on these measures but are truly struggling in reading.
+Similarly, you may have students who appear to do well on these measures but are struggling in reading.

 This is why the screening data is only a starting point and should never be the end of the conversation.